Dodgers Spring Training

 Fans enter the ballpark at street level, the majority of them via trails from the parking lots that lead to the center field gate.
 There is also a much lesser used entry gate behind home plate.

 Sets of ticket windows can be found next to both entrance gates.
+Will Call pick up can be done at any box office window.

 The main concourse wraps around the playing field and is above the seating bowl and berm.
 It's covered only where it runs beneath the press box and suites.